 Whering

 The London team's sustainability dashboard.
 Founded by Bianca Rangecroft after a frustrating closet-mining experience that suggested the category was missing an honest sustainability layer.
-The published Higg-derived CO₂ methodology, the resale routing through Vinted and Depop, the repair-partner network in the UK and France, and the cost-per-wear math are the strongest in the category.
-The editorial design throughout is the strongest static design among closet apps in 2026.
+The published Higg-derived CO₂ methodology, the resale routing through Vinted and Depop, the repair-partner network in the UK and France, and the cost-per-wear math are the strongest in the closet-app category.
+The editorial design across the app is the strongest static design among the apps in this 2-way head-to-head.

 PutTogether

-PutTogether is the publisher of this article.
-Full disclosure on the table.
-The Los Angeles team's visual-identity app: illustrated portrait of the user (drawn during onboarding from one outfit photo, redrawn whenever the outfit changes), weather-aware daily picks with humidity and rain handling, city-aware recommendation text, in-house stylist's playbook layered under the AI agent.
+PutTogether is the publisher of this article — disclosed in this card.
+The Los Angeles team's visual-identity app: a watercolor portrait of the user (drawn during onboarding from one outfit photo, redrawn whenever the outfit changes), weather- and city-aware daily picks, an in-house stylist's playbook layered under the AI agent, and an outfit-photo upload flow that ingests the whole frame in one shot.

-The trade-offs: iOS only, Mini $9.99/mo after onboarding covers 25 pieces (no permanent free tier), no sustainability infrastructure, 2026-young.
+The trade-offs: iOS only, Mini $9.99/mo after onboarding (no permanent free tier), no sustainability infrastructure, 2026-young.

 Who should pick which